 Gamescom has begun.
 Arguably Europe's biggest gaming event (some have taken to calling it Europe's more consumer friendly E3), this annual show in Cologne has garnered a reputation for being the place to get the latest gaming news.

 If you want to keep up with the latest goings on from the show then read on.
-We'll be watching each major livestream to report the biggest news as it happens, and we'll also be on the show floor to play the latest games.
+We'll be watching each major livestream to report the biggest news as it happens, and we're also on the show floor to play the latest games.

 Cut to the chase